meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Description

 In order to connect from DBT to BigQuery we're going to use a service account.
-Navigate to Service Accounts page and find the `DBT Service Account`.
+Navigate to Service Accounts page and find the `BQ DWH DBT Service Account`.
 Create a new JSON key for this service account and download it.

 > [!NOTE]
-> It's not recommended to use service account key files in production, Workload Identity Federation is the preferred option, but for the sake of simplicity we'll stick to key files for this workshop.
+> It's **NOT** recommended to use service account key files in production.
+Workload Identity Federation is the preferred option, but for the sake of simplicity we'll stick to key files for this workshop.

 Log in to the [Cloud DBT Console](https://emea.dbt.com) using the DBT credentials provided to you.
 Select the project `gHacks` and create a new *Environment*.
 Call the *Environment* `gHacks-playground` and set its type to `Development`.
 Configure a new *Connection* of type `BigQuery`, use the service account key file that you've created.
 Make sure to set the *Location* to the same region in which you have created your datasets in the previous challenges.

 > [!NOTE]
 > The Connection configuration opens in a new tab, after you've completed the configuration, you can close that tab and the new connection should be in the drop down for your environment.

-Once the new *Development Environment* is created, go to the DBT Studio, and run the model for `staging`.
+Once the new *Development Environment* is created, it's time to create *Development Credentials*.
+These credentials will be used during development to test your models.
+Use the connection that we've configured for the *Development Environment* and make sure to use `dev` as the dataset

-TODO Development Credentials, how do you get there?
+> [!NOTE]
+> Using `dev` as the dataset will prefix the dataset names with `dev_`.
+Typically you'd want to use a separate prefix for your own profile, but again for the sake of simplicity the whole team will be developing with the same set of development datasets.

+Now go to the DBT Studio, and build the models for the tag `staging`.

 ### Success Criteria

 - There's a successful execution of the model for the `staging` tables.
-- The following 12 tables have been created in the `curated` dataset:
+- The following 12 tables have been created in the `dev_curated` dataset:
   - `stg_address`
   - `stg_country_region`
   - `stg_credit_card`